feiqi9047/Project-Happiness/README.md

 ### Checking for Non-Linearity

-Examining the relationships between Happiness Score and each independent variable more closely, there appearred to be a non-linear relationship between Happiness Score with Health/Life Expectancy and Perception of Corruption:
+Examining the relationships between Happiness Score and each independent variable more closely, there appeared to be non-linear relationships between Happiness Score with Health/Life Expectancy and Perception of Corruption:

 <img width="792" alt="Screen Shot 2019-04-18 at 1 40 56 PM" src="https://user-images.githubusercontent.com/44821660/56380228-a11acc00-61df-11e9-87df-f8093d32604a.png">

-I then accounted for these non-linear relationships in the model using polynomial transformations.
+I proceeded to account for these non-linear relationships in the model using polynomial transformations.

 For Health/Life Expectancy, I tested its transformation to the powers of 2, 3, and 4: